asyml/forte/docs/ontology_generation.md

 Overview of Forte concepts used in this tutorial:
 * *Ontology* - A set of entries, one ontology can span one or multiple python modules.
 The modules always belong to the package `forte.data.ontology`.
-* *Entry* - An entry corresponds to one NLP unit to be annotated, or defines relationship between other entries. `Token`, `Sentence` and `DependencyLink` are some examples of entries. generates one python class.
+* *Entry* - An entry corresponds to one NLP unit in the document, for instance, an annotated sequence or relationship between annotated sequences. `Token`, `Sentence` and `DependencyLink` are some examples of entries.
+One entry defined in the config is used to generate one python class.
-* *Attribute* - An attribute generally corresponds to an annotation to an entry, like, `pos_tag` for the entry `Token`.
+* *Attribute* - An attribute generally corresponds to a label or property associated with an entry, like, `pos_tag` for the entry `Token`.
-* *Base Entry* - Base entries are a set of entries defined in Forte, in the module `forte.data.ontology.base.top`.
-All user-defined entries should extend one of the base entries.
+* *Top Entry* - Top entries are a set of entries defined in Forte, in the module `forte.data.ontology.base.top`.
+All user-defined entries should extend one of the top entries.

 ### Simple Ontology config ###
 A simple example user-defined ontology looks like the following: